-Set inventory purchase limits
+Amazon Brand Protection – Set inventory purchase limits

 Did you know you can set a max purchase quantity on each of your products?
-That’s a best practice highly recommended all sellers do, to prevent the scenario where a hijacker cleans out your inventory and then resells it.
+That’s a best practice highly recommended all sellers do to prevent the scenario where a hijacker cleans out your inventory and then resells it.

 That sort of behavior is especially notorious while you’re having a sale.
 Online arbitrage sellers especially may buy all of your available units while they’re discounted, leaving you with nothing – and then allowing them to resell at full price (or more!).

 Prevent this from happening by setting a max purchase quantity for all of your items.
-You can do this in Manage Inventory in Seller Central, or by using our Inventory Protector tool to set multiple purchase quantity limits all in one place!
+You can do this in Manage Inventory in Seller Central or by using our Inventory Protector tool to set multiple purchase quantity limits all in one place!

-Launched in 2019, the Transparency program allows you to put individually-numbered serial barcodes on each of your products so that Amazon can verify the authenticity of each of your products as they ship it out.
+Launched in 2019, the Transparency program allows you to put individually-numbered serial barcodes on each of your products so that Amazon can verify the authenticity of each of your products as they ship them out.
 This would theoretically prevent any counterfeiters from being able to sell your products on Amazon.

-The Transparency label also allows buyers to scan the code with the Transparency app to verify authenticity themselves and view product information.
+The Transparency label also allows buyers to scan the code with the Transparency app to verify authenticity and view product information.